Azure/Azure-Sentinel/Playbooks/Watchlist-CloseIncidentKnownIPs/readme.md

 # Watchlists-CloseIncidentKnownIP
 author: Lior Tamir

-This playbook levarages Azure Sentinel Watchlists in order to close incidents which include only safe Ip addresses.
+This playbook levarages Azure Sentinel Watchlists in order to close incidents which include IP addresses considered safe.

-For each Ip address that this alert includes (entities of type Ip):
+For each Ip address included in the alert (entities of type IP):
-1. Check if Ip is included in watchlist.
+1. Check if IP is included in watchlist.
-    * If Ip is in the watchlist, means it safe. **Add it to Safe Ips array.**
+    * If IP is in the watchlist, consider the IP safe. **Add it to Safe IPs array.**
-    * If Ip is not in the watchlist, meand we are not sure it is safe. **Add it to not Safe Ips array.**
+    * If IP is not in the watchlist, meaning that we are not sure it is safe. **Add it to not Safe IPs array.**
-2. Add as a comment to the incident the list of safe and not safe IPs found.
+2. Add a comment to the incident the list of safe and not safe IPs found.
 3. If the not safe list is empty (length == 0), close the incident as Benign Positive.
 <br>